moodyan/NET-trip-planet/README.md

 5. Group Trip features (add friend’s email to trip) - this would also add to the budgeting feature to split costs.
 6. Upload documents and profile photo feature

+**TODO:**
+1. Add markers to map based on trip cities database data.
+2. On City Create, have city name autofill name and lat/lon.

 ## Setup/Installation Requirements